pnp/powershell/documentation/Set-PnPRoleDefinition.md

 # Set-PnPRoleDefinition

 ## SYNOPSIS
-Sets an existing Role Definition (Permission Level) in the site collection in the current context
+Updates an existing Role Definition (Permission Level) in the site collection in the current context.

 ## SYNTAX